tvaneerd/isocpp/default_equal_is_great_default_less_is_less_so.md

 class chair { ... };
 ```

 We can all easily imagine what is in class `chair`.
-It probably tells you the color, size, shape, material, number of legs, etc,... of the chair.
+It probably tells you the colour, size, shape, material, number of legs, etc,... of the chair.

 ```
 chair1 == chair2